OliPassey/eurovision/README.md

 config.json should be held externally and path'd in to /var/www/html/config.json

 ## Results
 view_results.php should be running / displayed on a large screen whilst people are voting, and left open.
-There are a couple of easter egg leaderboards available, but they require view_results.php to be open and running for data
+There are a couple of easter egg leaderboards available.